brokyo/JSRadioOrchestra/README.md

 This codebase is a work in progress and I'm not a good engineer so don't try to make any sense of it

+// Eventually this either
+a) gives people a very limited set of tools (subset of synth inputs better visualized) to create their own instruments and play them live for "relaxation"
+b) lets me create those instruments and share them like ambient music boxes people can passively listen to

+also none of the code for mutating the loops is in here yet because its a really obnoxious but this will obviously have a whole config menu for that

 -------------